laravel/nova-docs/3.0/contributions.md

 ]
 ```

-Now run `composer update` to install the package:
+After adding the repository, run `composer update` to install the package:

 ```php
 composer update